evb123/work_ex_shipping_and_trading/README.md

 ### AWS Maching Learning Hackathon
 This folder contains a jupyter notebook creating a predictive model in AWS for a trading use case.
 Also included is an excerpt of some slides of a presentation given to business stakeholders.
 Skills: Python, Sklearn, AWS, AWS Sagemaker, machine learning, data visualisation, feature engineering and jupyter notebook.

+### Tools for Colleagues
+This folder contains python scripts created for non-IT colleagues for assisting them during their daily tasks.